jzmack/pingsweeper/README.md

 pingsweeper -s 192.168.1.0/24 -t 0.5 -c 3
 ```
  - `-s` → Specifies the subnet in CIDR notation.
- - `-r` → Prompt for a range instead of entire subnet.
  - `-t` → Sets the timeout per ping (in seconds).
  - `-c` → Specifies the number of packets to send per host.